<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 On any platform, it’s not just the set up that’s important to consider.
 It’s also about how you reach your ideal customers.
 A number of platforms offer paid methods of advertising products or services but Rakuten has a number of features to help you showcase your offering to the right people at the right time.

-Rakuten’s top countries for customer numbers are Japan and the USA which account for the majority of the 95 million page views per month Rakuten can boast.
-Whilst Rakuten offer streaming services and affiliate services in Europe, they no longer have a marketplace.
+Rakuten’s top countries for customer numbers are Japan and the USA which account for the majority of the 100 million page views per month Rakuten can boast.

 R-Mail (which is Rakuten’s merchant to customer email service), is an example of the novel ways Rakuten helps their merchants to reach out to customers.
 This can be used to tell them about new and exciting products that may be of interest to them, offer new deals or simply to remind them about your store.